donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 >
 > > Snuck up on while sleeping and Injected by hispanic gangs to eliminate the competition for resources, jobs and housing vouchers.

+Then the police and doctors which are all on the take, just through them into a freezer to be composted for fertilizer.
+No autopsy no investigation.
+Just another homeless nasty person.
+F-Off America.

 There are tens of thousands of elderly living in there cars as the immigrant trash, now have there homes.
+Just in LA alone.
+Santa Barbara every street is packed with homeless in cars, trucks, MotorHomes......

 Killing the old people, "Covid's purpose"!
 Is a good idea if your in the Government, then they don't need there Social Security or healthcare.